-Admission of all students to OBU is under the authority of the Director of Admissions.
+Admission of all undergraduate students to OBU is under the authority of the Director of Admissions.

-Eligible for admission consideration are:
+The following are eligible for admission consideration:

 - Graduates of an accredited high school or academy with a minimum of a B average and/ or satisfactory scores on entrance exams, usually American College Test (ACT) or Scholastic Aptitude Test (SAT). - 2.
 Transfers from an accredited college or junior college with a minimum of a C+ average who are eligible to continue studies at the institution from which they are transferring.